 If you have a gardener on your list, you may find this page helpful.
 Here you'll find photos, info and gift suggestions by avid gardeners which will be perfect for any holiday or special occasion.

 If there is a birder on your gift list, then this page is for you.
 Here you will find bird information and photos as well as books, binoculars, ornaments, feeders and other nature related objects.

-Some think that this moist, gooey, rich chocolate cake is the best every.
-The recipe dates back to the 1960s when peace, love and rock and roll was king.
+Some think that this moist, gooey, rich chocolate cake is the best thing ever.
+The recipe dates back to the 1960s when peace, love, and rock and roll were king.